vikaschoudhary16/vikaschoudhary16.github.io/_posts/2016-08-21-k8s-kuryr-neutron.md

 root@1-ubuntu:/#
 ~~~

+###There you go !!!!!!

+###Pods on different nodes pinging each other over vxlan tunnels !!!

-Vxlan tunnels created by neutron can be seen using ovs-vsctl cmnds:
+Vxlan tunnels created by neutron between nodes, responsible for overlaying pod traffic, can be seen using ovs-vsctl cmnds:

 ~~~
 root@ubuntu-node:/usr/local/lib/python3.5/dist-packages# ovs-vsctl show